-Table 1 gives the size of the different language corpora.
+Table 2 gives the size of the different language corpora.
 We skipped forked projects as forks contain a large amount of code from the original projects, retaining those would skew our findings.
 Downloading the projects was the most time-consuming step.
 The order of downloads followed the GHTorrent projects table, which seems to be roughly chronological.
 Some of the URLs failed to produce valid content.
 This happened in two cases: when the projects had been deleted, or marked private, and when development for the project happens in branches other than master.
 Thus, the number of downloaded projects was smaller than the number of URLs in GHTorrent.
 For each language, the files analyzed were files whose extensions represent source code in the target languages.
-For Java: .java; for Python: .py; for JavaScript: .js, for C/C++: .cpp .hpp .HPP .c .h .C .cc .CPP .c++ and .cp.
+For Java: . java; for Python: .py; for JavaScript: .js, for C/C++: .cpp .hpp .HPP .c .h .C .cc .CPP .c++ and .cp.
 Some projects did not have any source code with the expected extension, they were excluded.

-The medians in Table 1 give additional properties of the corpus, namely the number of files per (non-empty) project, the number of Source Lines of Code (SLOC) per file, the number of stars and the number of commits of the projects.
+The medians in Table 2 give additional properties of the corpus, namely the number of files per (non-empty) project, the number of Source Lines of Code (SLOC) per file, the number of stars and the number of commits of the projects.
 In terms of files per project, Python and JavaScript projects tend to be smaller than Java and C++ projects.
 C++ files are considerably larger than any others, and JavaScript files are considerably smaller.
 None of these numbers is surprising.
 They all confirm the general impression that a large number of projects hosted in GitHub are small, not very active, and not very popular.
-Figures 4 and 5 illustrate the basic size-related properties of the projects we analyzed, namely the distribution of files per project and the distribution of Source Lines of Code
+Figures 3 and 4 illustrate the basic size-related properties of the projects we analyzed, namely the distribution of files per project and the distribution of Source Lines of Code (SLOC) per file.
+For JavaScript we give data with and without NPM (it is a cause of a large number of clones).
+Without NPM means that we ignored files downloaded by the Node Package Manager.

-Fig. 4.
+Fig. 3.
 Files per project.